Minsk: 20th century

-Before the Second World War, Minsk had a population of 300,000 people, but this had fallen to around 50,000 by 1944.
+Before the Second World War, Minsk had a population of 300,000 people.
 The Germans captured Minsk in the Battle of Białystok–Minsk, as part of Operation Barbarossa; after it had been devastated by the Luftwaffe.
 However, some factories, museums, and tens of thousands of civilians had been evacuated to the east.
 The Germans designated Minsk the administrative centre of Generalbezirk Weißruthenien.
 Communists and sympathisers were killed or imprisoned, both locally and after being transported to Germany.
 Homes were requisitioned to house invading German forces.
 Thousands starved as food was seized by the German Army and paid work was scarce.
 Minsk was the site of one of the largest Nazi-run ghettos in the Second World War, temporarily housing over 100,000 Jews (see Minsk Ghetto).
-Some anti-Soviet residents of Minsk, who hoped that Belarus could regain independence, did support the Germans, especially at the beginning of the occupation, but by 1942, Minsk had become a major centre of the Soviet partisan resistance movement against the invasion, in what is known as the German-Soviet War.
+The Germans operated the Dulag 126 and Dulag 127 transit camps for prisoners of war in Minsk in 1941, and then the Stalag 352 prisoner-of-war camp for Soviet and Italian POWs from 1941 to 1944.
+Some anti-Soviet residents of Minsk, who hoped that Belarus could regain independence, did support the Germans, especially at the beginning of the occupation, but by 1942, Minsk had become a major centre of the Soviet partisan resistance movement against the invasion, in what is known in some post-Soviet states as the Great Patriotic War.
 For this role, Minsk was awarded the title Hero City in 1974.

-Minsk was recaptured by Soviet troops on 3 July 1944 in Minsk Offensive as part of Operation Bagration.
+Minsk was recaptured by Soviet troops on 3 July 1944 in the Minsk offensive as part of Operation Bagration.
 The city was the centre of German resistance to the Soviet advance and saw heavy fighting during the first half of 1944.
 Factories, municipal buildings, power stations, bridges, most roads, and 80% of the houses were reduced to rubble.
 In 1944, Minsk's population was reduced to a mere 50,000.

 The historical centre was replaced in the 1940s and 1950s by Stalinist architecture, which favoured grand buildings, broad avenues and wide squares.
 Subsequently, the city grew rapidly as a result of massive industrialisation.
 Since the 1960s Minsk's population has also grown apace, reaching 1 million in 1972 and 1.5 million in 1986.

 Construction of Minsk Metro began on 16 June 1977, and the system was opened to the public on 30 June 1984, becoming the ninth metro system in the Soviet Union.